 Foxes

 Burnt orange fur, a white snout and stomach, piercing eyes and a big, bushy tail are legendary characteristics of the Red Fox (Vulpes vulpes).
-Foxes are often smaller than people imagine, they typically weigh 5–8 kg, measure 62-72cm in length and stand around 40cm at the shoulder.
+Foxes are often smaller than people imagine.
+They typically weigh 5–8 kg, measure 62-72cm in length and stand around 40cm at the shoulder.
 Dog foxes (males) are usually larger than vixens (females).
 The species is Britain's most widespread predator and despite centuries of persecution, has a stable population thanks to its intelligent and adaptable nature.

 Foxes can be found in a variety of habitats, including woodland, farmland, and urban areas.
 They are highly adaptable mammals and can thrive in a range of environments.
 Foxes will often make their dens in underground burrows, known as 'earths', or in dense vegetation.
 They are primarily nocturnal animals, meaning they are most active at night.

 Breeding occurs once a year, with mating generally taking place during January and February.
 Courting foxes can be incredibly noisy and will make barking or screaming sounds to communicate.
 During courting the dog and vixen will travel and hunt together to form a bond.
-This courting period lasts for around three weeks before mating occurs.
+This courting period lasts for around three weeks before mating finally occurs.

 Your monthly donation will help to fund wildlife rescue and rehabilitation at our Rescue Centre.